 This model of scouring estimates the probability of a redd surviving scour in each high-flow event, not on a daily time step.
-The single survival probability is applied to all redds, assuming that if scouring occurs, then no eggs survive.
-[It is important to note that inSTREAM calculates scouring survival from daily mean flows, whereas Haschenburger (1999) based her model on instantaneous peak flows.
-This approximation is made to avoid needing to input daily peak flows, but will cause scouring mortality to be underestimated when runoff is rapid.]
+The single survival probability is applied to all redds, assuming that if a redd is scoured then none of its eggs survive.
 The following steps are used for each redd, on each day.
+(This algorithm is slightly different in inSTREAM-SD, compared to other versions of inSTREAM, in using daily peak instead of mean flows.)

-- Determine whether the current day's flow in the redd's reach is greater than both the previous day's and the following day's flow.
+- Determine whether the current day's peak hourly flow (the highest hourly flow in the day) in the redd's reach is greater than both the previous day's and the following day's peak flow.
 If so, then the following steps are conducted.
-If not, then the fraction of eggs surviving is 1.0 (no eggs are lost). - Calculate the value of scourSurvival, using the above equations and the current day's flow for the redd's reach. - Draw a uniform random number between zero and one.
+If not, then the fraction of eggs surviving is 1.0 (no eggs are lost). - Calculate the value of scourSurvival, using the above equations and the current day's hourly peak flow for the redd's reach.

+• Draw a uniform random number between zero and one.
 If the value of this random number is greater than the value of scourSurvival, then the fraction of eggs surviving is zero.
 Otherwise, the fraction of eggs surviving is 1.0.